Bounded-Choice Statements for User Interaction in Imperative and Object-Oriented Programming

-[2]{\prec_{#1}^{#2}} [2]{\land_{#1}^{#2}} [2]{\exists_{#1}^{#2}} {{Java$^{BI}$}} {\bf Abstract}: Adding versatile interactions to imperative programming -- C, Java and Android -- is an essential task.
+\begin{summary} Adding versatile interactions to imperative programming -- C, Java and Android -- is an essential task.
 Unfortunately, existing languages provide only limited constructs for user interaction.
 These constructs are usually in the form of $unbounded$ quantification.
-For example, existing languages can take the keyboard input from the user only via the $read(x)/scan(x)$ construct.
+For example, existing languages can take the keyboard input from the user only via the $read(x)/scan(x)$ statement.
 Note that the value of $x$ is unbounded in the sense that $x$ can have any value.
-This construct is thus not useful for applications with bounded inputs.
+This statement is thus not useful for applications with bounded inputs.
 To support bounded choices, we propose new bounded-choice statements for user interation.
-Each input device (the keyboard, the mouse, the touch, $\ldots$) naturally requires a new bounded-choice statement.
+Each input device (keyboard, mouse, touchpad, $\ldots$) naturally requires a new bounded-choice statement.
 To make things simple, however, we focus on a bounded-choice statement for keyboard -- $\kch$ -- to allow for more controlled and more guided participation from the user.
-It is straightforward to adjust our idea to other input devices.
-We illustrate our idea via \muprolog, an extension of the core Java with a new bounded-choice statement for the keyboard.
+We illustrate our idea via \muprolog, an extension of the core C with a new bounded-choice statement for the keyboard. \end{summary}